-Founded in 1918 as a producer of light bulbs, Panasonic have developed their photographic division to become one of the most versatile manufacturer of cameras and lenses.
+Founded in 1918 as a producer of light bulbs, Panasonic has developed its photographic division to become one of the most versatile manufacturers of cameras and lenses.

 Photography lighting provides illumination when you're taking a still photograph or shooting video footage in low-light conditions.
 This usually occurs when you're shooting at night, inside buildings, or in areas with limited sources of light.
 The correct use of flashes and on-camera lights not only improves the quality of photos and video clips you take, but it also lets you control and manipulate light in a more creative way whilst increasing contrast and depth.
 A photographer recently said “We’re all photographers now because the cameras and equipment is so good, but not everybody is a master or light.”
 Learn how to use light effectively and your world of photography will change.

 Studio photography lighting such as the flash and on-camera lights can be confusing, especially if you're new to the hobby.

 A camera flash provides a quick but powerful burst of light that works simultaneously with the camera shutter.
 It enables you to shoot photos wherever, whenever, and however you want without the need for a separate lighting device, since you have a built-in light source.
 It's also better at capturing motion because the camera only sees the burst of light and its subject, which enables it to "freeze" the image as opposed to continuous light where the sensor has time to adjust and pick out other sources of light, thereby blurring the picture.

 An on-camera light or flashgun is attachable to a DSLR, mirrorless cameras or camcorders.
 Unlike a camera flash, it works to give you a continuous source of illumination rather than a short burst.
 For this reason, it is the obvious choice in videography, for film makers and vloggers.
 If you want your still photos to show consistent brightness and clarity, choose this kind of lighting equipment.
 You can also use it separately with a tripod, which is a common setup with studio lights.